Sunway Logo

 Day 7 Bumthang

 Have some breakfast before beginning your next trek on the Trans Bhutan trail.
 Along the way stop at the Pema Choeling Nunnery to learn about this institution and how it was created to increase opportunities for Bhutanese girls,coming from rural or vulnerable backgrounds.
-Then, continue south along the Trail towards the sacred Mebartsho (The Burning Lake) where you'll enjoy a typical Bhutanese lunch at a local farmhouse in the nearby village of Phom Drong.
+Then, continue south along the Trail towards the sacred Mebartsho (The Burning Lake) where you'll enjoy a typical Bhutanese lunch at a local restaurant in the Bumthang (Jakar) town.

-After lunch, return to Bumthang, where you will visit the Bumthang Brewery, producers of Bhutan's celebrated Red Panda Beer.
+After lunch, you will visit the Bumthang Brewery, producers of Bhutan's celebrated Red Panda Beer.
 In the evening, enjoy another homestay experience with local Bhutanese families.
 Tuck into a delicious homemade meal and rest up for another incredible day ahead

 On days when you will be hiking it's recommended that you have your own day pack to carry during the long hiking days.
 In the pack you should have any daily, personal medicine you may need, sunscreen, cameras, a water bottle, and any valuables such as cash or passports.